ndamukunda139/Maternal_health_tracker/maternal_health/README.md

 # Maternal Health Tracker API

 A comprehensive RESTful API for managing maternal health records, pregnancies, deliveries, and clinical visits.
-Designed to improve healthcare outcomes by providing healthcare providers with centralized access to patient maternal health data.
+Designed to improve healthcare outcomes by providing healthcare providers with centralized access to patient maternal health data and basic analytics feature of recorded data.

 ## Problem Statement